panlatent/site-cli/README.md

 Site CLI is a command-line tool that helps you manage and switch Nginx local development environment configuration files.

-Site CLI makes me lazy in the development, because I don't want to use `cd` or `ln -s` or more , but I enjoy it.
+Site CLI makes me lazy in the development, It's more than just `cd` or `ln -s` , I enjoy it.

 Features
 --------
-+ Command/Path completion
++ Command completion
 + Site grouping
 + List site information
 + Quick switching group/site/server